 This Wood ash glazed cup has been fired at cone 6.
 It was the product of a development project, a series test recipes having the objective of maximizing the percentage of ash.
 Obviously, it contains a little iron to stain it brown, this brings out the variegation better.
 Ash generally contains low percentages of Al2O3, a critical oxide needed for stable glass development.
 I added kaolin (about 20%) to suspend the slurry (it supplies Al2O3 also).
 Ashes contain lots of fluxing oxides, but they still may need a little help to melt a glaze at cone 6, I added feldspar (it also supplies needed Al2O3).
 If that is not enough, I add a little gerstley borate or a borax frit like Ferro 3124.
 If crazing occurs silica is needed.
 In the end I got a recipe with about 50% ash.

 Making a wood ash glaze

 Iron stained wood ash glaze fired at cone 6.
 These glazes need to be reformulated with each new batch of ash you get (since the ash chemistry changes).
 This one was formulated by quadraxial blending the ash with feldspar, silica and kaolin to get a sweet spot, then fine tuning and finally adding about 4% rutile to variegate it.

-Plainsman M332 with a wood ash glaze fired at cone 6
+Plainsman M332 with a wood ash glaze fired at cone 6.
+By Tony Hansen.

 The pattern was painted using wax resist and the glaze applied by pouring.